 Five issues that virtual teams should overcome to succeed

 Virtual teams are far from being a workplace trend.
 Managing a team is a tedious task at the best of times, but in a virtual office, it’s all the more challenging.
 Virtual interaction is the future of organizations of all sizes.
 The World Bank Data shows that about 6 percent of the Hong Kong working population consists of self-employed individuals and freelancers.
 It’s not due to lack of permanent employment, it’s because the rest of the world is growing to prefer independent and flexible work options.
+So, let's take a look at some of the issues that virtual teams should overcome in order to succeed:

 1. Lack of Communication: